richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 ## NTP Extension Field Types

-The registration procedure is changed to specification required.
+The registration procedure is changed to Specification Required.

-The reference should be {{!RFC5906}} added, if possible.
+The reference should be {{RFC5906}} added, if possible.

 The following Note is added: